London (Bia and J. Cole song): Background

 Bia told Rolling Stone, "We really wanted to capture, celebrate and highlight London culture, while staying authentic to who we are.
 I definitely got in my London accent bag and people actually tell me it's really good."

 Composition

 "London" is a UK drill-influenced song that sees Bia and J. Cole rapping in British accents and slang.
 Bia raps about her luxury shopping, while J. Cole later name-drops Heathrow Airport, Ringo Starr, The O2 Arena, and Elizabeth II in his verse and references American rapper T.I.'s new career as a stand-up comedian.

 Music video

 The music video was directed by Daps and filmed in London.
 In the clip, Bia shops in luxury stores of the city, parades down a sidewalk flanked by two Dalmatians, and has a tea party.
 After that, she cruises down the River Thames on a speedboat with J. Cole, who also gets his height measured while hanging upside down.
-The video features appearances of landmarks such as the Big Ben, as well as cameos from British rapper Unknown T and British model Leomie Anderson.
+The video features appearances of landmarks such as Big Ben, as well as cameos from British rapper Unknown T and British model Leomie Anderson.